-- MD5 function is a good option to compare data or files between two or more data files.
+- MD5 function is an excellent option to compare data or files between two or more data files.

-- Oracle functions can be used with the MD5 function.
+- You can use Oracle functions in conjunction with the MD5 function.

-- MD5 Function is available in Oracle 12C version but under the package.
+- MD5 Function is available in the Oracle 12C version but under the package.

 - As mentioned above that UTL_RAW is not specific to the database environment.

-Oracle MD5 function is used to produce a HASH value of given data.
+Use the Oracle MD5 function to produce a HASH value for the given data.
 That HASH value is a valuable key for assessing data integrity.
-MD5 is a cryptographic hash function which can be a good option to calculate a checksum of enter value and in generating a 128 bit (16 Byte) hash value.
-This is also a good option to compare files without inspecting the contents of those files.
+MD5 is a cryptographic hash function that can be an excellent option to calculate a checksum of entering the value and generating a 128-bit (16 Byte) hash value.
+This is also a perfect option to compare files without inspecting the contents of those files.

 This is a guide to Oracle MD5.
 Here we discuss an introduction to Oracle MD5, syntax with examples, and explanation.
 You can also go through our other related articles to learn more –